RavenousLegs

 Where to stay in Port Blair

-Lalaji's Bay View is undoubtedly the best place in Port Blair.
-It has a the rooftop cafe overlooking the sea and the basic rooms are available for Rs.700-1200.
-Aberdeen Jetty is just 10 minutes walking distance from this guest house.
+Lalaji’s Bay View is undoubtedly the best place to stay in Port Blair.
+It boasts a rooftop cafe overlooking the sea, and the basic rooms are available at affordable rates.
+Aberdeen Jetty, just a 10-minute walk away, offers a variety of attractions.

 Picture